haroonawanofficial/Noctua-X/readme.md

 # v9.5
-## Noctua is Context Aware, Server Aware, Waf Aware and Self Aware
+## Noctua is GPU powered AI Context Aware, Server Aware, and Waf Aware XSS Fuzer

 **Todo**
 - Include Art of XSS: The Reinforcement
 - New updates will drop soon

+---

  **AI Powered discovers zero‑day XSS and verifying each hit in a real browser.**